drakkar-lig/walt-python-packages/client/walt/client/doc/md/node-install.md

 ## How to identify and use the new node

-When WALT server detects a node for the first time, it names it 'node-<6-hex-chars>' (for instance node-f26782), and a log line is emitted.
-The hex chars are taken from the right side of the node's mac address.
+When WALT server detects a node for the first time, a log line is emitted.

 Thus, you should be able to identify the new node by checking the logs as follows:
 ```
-$ walt log show --platform --history -5m: "new node"
+$ walt log show --platform --history -5m: "new"
 10:45:49.188989 walt-server.platform.devices -> new node name=node-f26782 model=rpi-3-b-plus mac=b8:27:eb:f2:67:82 ip=192.168.152.14
 $
 ```